adamchainz/django-linear-migrations/README.rst

     $ python manage.py rebase_migration <app_label>

 The command will use the conflict information in the ``max_migration.txt`` file to determine which migration to rebase.
+It will automatically detect whether it's a merge or rebase operation by checking for the existence of the ``MERGE_HEAD`` file in the ``.git`` directory.
-It will then rename the migration, edit it to depend on the new migration in your main branch, and update ``max_migration.txt``.
+The command then rename the migration, edit it to depend on the new migration in your main branch, and update ``max_migration.txt``.
 If Black is installed, it will format the updated migration file with it, like Django’s built-in migration commands (from version 4.1+).
 See below for some examples and caveats.